 Publishing diverse children’s books for more than two decades has given us a unique perspective when it comes to diversity.
 While our mission is to bring more diverse books to children, we hope our efforts as activists keep the wider conversation on race and inequality in the spotlight.
-Our other Diversity Gap studies on the Tony Awards, the children’s book industry, US politics, The New York Times Top 10 Bestseller list, Sci-Fi and Fantasy Films, and the Academy Awards revealed a disturbing trend in ethnic and gender representation.
+Our other Diversity Gap studies on the Tony Awards, the children’s book industry, US politics, The New York Times Top 10 Bestseller list, Sci-Fi and Fantasy Films, Silicon Valley and the Academy Awards revealed a disturbing trend in ethnic and gender representation.
 We decided to focus on the television industry next.

 Our Diversity Gap study on the Emmy Awards was the logical choice for objectively looking at the small screen.
 Since the Emmys will be presented on September 22, 2013, we collected data to see if a diversity gap exists in television.
 See our infographic above for Emmy related facts like:

 - No woman of color has ever won an Emmy Award for Best Actress in a Drama Series

 - In the last twenty years, winners in the Best Director of a Comedy Series were 100% white and 95% male

 - An African American woman has not been nominated for lead actress in a Comedy Series since The Cosby Show (1986)

 We implemented the methodology we have used previously, with the help of the Writer’s Guild of America West, and we were fortunate to have the opportunity to speak with two talented writer/actors.
 Their combined insights into the mechanism behind making television illuminate why the lack of diversity in casting and writing remains a very real, very complex problem.